User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 Key metrics to look out for as you track user behavior include:

-- Conversion (turning website visitors into trial users, then into paid users etc).
+- Conversion (turning website visitors into trial users, then into paid users, etc).

-- Leading trial users to the “aha” moment and the activation point—the point they instantly see how your tool makes life easier for them.
+- Leading trial users to the “aha” moment and the activation point—the point where they instantly see how your tool makes life easier for them.

 - User activation.